Wikia/infobox-template-builder/README.md

 `$ npm install && sudo npm install -g jspm`

-The source is written using ES6 transpiled by bower.
 You can test in the browser by running:

 `$ npm run dev`

 The page will be available via `localhost:8000`.

 ### ES6
 This project uses [Babel](https://babeljs.io/) for [EcmaScript 6](https://babeljs.io/docs/learn-es2015/) transpilation.
 [JSPM](http://jspm.io/) works as a module loader as well as a method for making ES6 syntax available in the browser.

 ### Testing
 To run unit tests, run `$ npm test`.
-Tests are also run after every commit with TravisCI.
+Tests are also run after every commit with [TravisCI](https://travis-ci.org/profile/Wikia).